ronny-rentner/ultraimport/readme.md

 - Works independent of your `sys.path`, independent of your current working directory, and independent of your top-level package
 - Works no matter if you run your code as a module or as a script
 - Preprocess code for optimizations (see [example](/examples/working/debug-transform))
-- Recursively rewrite subsequent relative import statements
+- Recursively rewrite subsequent relative import statements (see [example](/examples/working/recurse))
 - Dependency injection (see [example](/examples/working/dependency-injection))
 - Lazy loading (lazy imports for modules and callables)
 - Fix circular imports through lazy imports or dependency injection